American Crochet ~ Mistie Bush Designs

 With right side facing, attach yarn into 3rd loop of hdc at the opposite end of row.

-Row 6: Ch 1, hdc in same st, hdc in first st of shell, sk st, 2 hdc in middle of prev shell, sk st, hdc in next st, *hdc in first st, sk st, 2 hdc between in middle of prev shell, sk st; repeat from * across, hdc in last st. Turn 22 (30, 38, 46 sts)
+Row 6: Ch 1, hdc in same st, hdc in first st of shell, sk st, 2 hdc in middle of prev shell, sk st, hdc in next st, *hdc in next st, sk st, 2 hdc in middle of prev shell, sk st; repeat from * across, hdc in last st. Turn.
+(46 hdc)

 Fasten off.